Skip to main content

 (c) Other data concerning the recipient.

-(2) "CPC attributed medicaid individuals" are Ohio medicaid recipients for whom PCPs have accountability under a CPC entity.
-A PCP's attributed medicaid individuals are determined by the Ohio department of medicaid (ODM) or medicaid managed care organizations (MCOs).
-All medicaid recipients are attributed except for:
+(3) "CPC attributed medicaid individuals" are Ohio medicaid recipients for whom PCPs have accountability under a CPC entity.
+A PCP's attributed medicaid individuals are determined by ODM or the MCOs.
+All medicaid recipients are attributed.
+The following attributed individuals are excluded from CPC program quality and efficiency metrics, total cost of care calculations, and per member per month payments:

-(a) Recipients dually enrolled in Ohio medicaid and medicare;
+(a) Recipients dually enrolled in both medicare and Ohio medicaid;

-(c) Recipients with third party benefits as defined in rule 5160-1-08 of the Administrative Code except for recipients with exclusively third party dental or vision coverage.
+(c) Recipients with third party benefits as defined in rule 5160-1-08 of the Administrative Code except for recipients with exclusively third party dental or third party vision coverage.

 (4) "Convener" is the practice responsible for acting as the point of contact for ODM and the practices who form a practice partnership.